Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,80.4,88.42.md

 ### Transcript

-> all right this is much better for you
+> all right this is much better for you have you been there the whole time